sansbacon/nflnames/README.md

 # nflnames
-python library for matching and managing nfl player and team names
+python library for standardizing NFL team and player names